highchair/artinruins-com/_property/wanskuck-mills.md

   - url: wanskuck-mill-jh-2020-08-12.jpg
   - url: wanskuck-mill-jh-2020-09-01.jpg

+mostrecentimage: 2020-09-01

-imagescredit: 'Contributions by <a href="https://provlibdigital.org/islandora/object/islandora%3A4805" target="_blank">John Hutchins Cady Research Scrapbooks Collection</a> at the Providence Public Library and the National Register nomination photos for the Wanskuck Historic District.'
+imagescredit: 'Contributions by <a href="//provlibdigital.org/islandora/object/islandora%3A4805" target="_blank">John Hutchins Cady Research Scrapbooks Collection</a> and the <a href="//provlibdigital.org/islandora/object/islandora%3A14096" target="_blank">RI Photograph Collection</a>, Providence Public Library; and the National Register nomination photos for the Wanskuck Historic District.'

 #external:
 #  - source: 'Providence Journal (permalink)'